neftjs/neft/index.coffee.md

 			@_data[i] = val

 			# signal
-			@changed? oldVal, i
+			@changed oldVal, i

 			val

 *Array* List::items()
 ---------------------

-Returns array of all the elements stored in a list.
+This method returns array of all the elements stored in a list.

 Always the same instance is returned, so don't change this array manually.

 Use `utils.clone()` otherwise.

 ```